Azure/AzureStackHCI-Supportability/TSG/Upgrade/Known%2Dissue-%2D-Azure-portal-still-shows-host-version-as-22H2-after-completing-23H2-OS-upgrade.md

 # Symptoms
-The Azure portal may still reflect the OS on the node to be Azure Stack HCI 22H2 even though the 23H2 upgrade has been completed.
+The Azure portal may still reflect the OS on the node to be Azure Local, version 22H2 even though the 23H2 upgrade has been completed.

 # Issue Validation
 In the Azure portal, navigate to either the cluster overview page or the node-specific page within Machine - Azure Arc.
 The operating system version may still be reflected at 10.20349.X.X (22H2).